boolesrings/Simple-Mathjax-wordpress-plugin/readme.txt

 == Changelog ==

+`0.2` added disqus compatibility.

+enclosed the preamble in a hidden span to cover a small space created by mathjax v.
+2

-0.1 improved loading of the LaTeX preamble so that it appears just below the body tag, rather than in the header
+`0.1` improved loading of the LaTeX preamble so that it appears just below the body tag, rather than in the header

-0.0 initial release
+`0.0` initial release